Franklin Baker Company

-Established in 1897, Franklin Baker Company is a manufacturer and exporter of desiccated and processed coconut products in the U.S. and abroad.
+Franklin Baker Company is a manufacturer and exporter of desiccated and processed coconut products in the United States and internationally, established in 1897.
 The company manufactures the retail coconut brand Baker's Coconut.

-The business coconut products are manufactured in San Pablo City and Davao del Sur, in the Philippines.
+The business coconut products are manufactured in San Pablo and Davao del Sur, in the Philippines.
 The company also operates marketing offices in Memphis, Tennessee, United States, and Northolt, United Kingdom.